-We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) ("PCAOB"), the consolidated balance sheets of Rocket Pharmaceuticals, Inc. and Subsidiaries as of December 31, 2022, and the related consolidated statements of operations, comprehensive loss, changes in stockholders' equity, and cash flows for each of the years in the three-year period ended December 31, 2022, and the related February 28, 2023 expressed an unqualified opinion.
+We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) ("PCAOB"), the consolidated balance sheets of Rocket Pharmaceuticals, Inc. and Subsidiaries as of December 31, 2022, and the related consolidated statements of operations, comprehensive loss, changes in stockholders' equity, and cash flows for each of the years in the three-year period ended December 31, 2022, and the related notes and our report dated February 28, 2023 expressed an unqualified opinion.